me-pic/MRI_pain_effort/README.md

     - `mask.py`: script to compute group level and ROI masks.
     - `confounds.json`: file specifying the confounds to use in the first level design matrix.
     - `first_level_contrasts.py`: script specifying the contrasts to compute the activation maps.
-    - `contrasts_fixed_effect.json`: file specifying the contrasts to use to compute the fixed effects.
     - `contrasts_second_level.json`: file specifying the contrasts to use to run the second level analysis.
     - `contrasts_parametric_regression.json`: file specifying the contrats to use to run the parametric regressions analysis.
     - `contrasts_mvpa.json`: file specifying the contrasts to use to run the MVPA analysis.